jolheiser/gitea/docs/content/doc/advanced/repo-indexer.en-us.md

 ### Choosing the files for indexing by path

-Gitea applies glob pattern matching from the [`gobwas/glob` library](https://github.com/gobwas/glob) to choose which files will be included in the index.
+Gitea applies glob pattern matching from the [`gobwas/glob` library](https://github.com/gobwas/glob) to determine which files will be included in the index.

 Limiting the list of files prevents the indexes from becoming polluted with derived or irrelevant files (e.g. lss, sym, map, etc.), so the search results are more relevant.
 It can also help reduce the index size.